-We now have a Performance and Finance Committee which has been in operation since June 2017 and meets monthly.
+Our Performance and Finance Committee has been in operation since June 2017 and meets monthly.
 Arrangements are working well and continue to improve with the changes to independent membership of the Board, which is reflected in the expertise of members of the committee.